mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Escaped robber returns to annals of weird crime / Cops say 'Roofman' lived large in store](https://www.sfgate.com/news/article/escaped-robber-returns-to-annals-of-weird-crime-2706176.php) - Escaped robber returns to annals of weird crime / Cops say 'Roofman' lived large in...

+- [The hijacking of $339,000 worth of rare Japanese KitKats](https://www.straitstimes.com/world/united-states/how-to-kidnap-339000-in-rare-japanese-kitkats) - This is an instance of a computer-based form of fraud dubbed 'part identity theft, part extortion'.
+Read more at straitstimes.com.

+- [Pigeons are still (sometimes) faster than your internet](https://www.washingtonpost.com/technology/2023/11/10/pigeons-are-faster-than-your-internet/) - Internet speeds have come a long way since the days of the dial-up modem, but sometimes you can’t beat the millennia-old method of carrier pigeon.

 - [A new look at our linguistic roots](https://arstechnica.com/science/2024/02/a-new-look-at-our-linguistic-roots/) - A controversial analytic technique offers new answers for Indo-European languages.

 - [The first known scorpion to live with ants carries mini hitchhikers](https://www.sciencenews.org/article/first-scorpion-live-ants-carries-hitchhikers-animals) - Small arachnids hitch a ride on the scorpion, possibly to get inside food-rich ant nests.